weegrom/polaris-icons/.github/ISSUE_TEMPLATE/suggest-a-new-icon--shopify-employees-.md

 ---
-name: Suggest changes to an existing icon
+name: Suggest a new icon (Shopify employees)
-about: For modifications of existing icons already in Polaris icons
+about: For adding new icons to Polaris icons
-title: "[Suggestion]"
+title: "[Suggestion] Icon name"
-labels: Update
+labels: New
 assignees: ''

 ---

 <!--
-Follow this template to change an existing icon.
+Follow this template to suggest a new icon.

-You should already understand the impact of this change, where the icon is used, etc.
+First check Abstract or https://polaris-icons.shopify.com to see if the icon you need already exists.

 Any questions?
 - https://vault.shopify.com/Polaris-icon-creation-guidelines